RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

    3+5*4%43

-This doesn’t work just for arithmetic operations but any Python code that you might write.
+This doesn't work just for arithmetic operations but any Python code that you might write.